OlegVishnivetsky/node-based-dialog-system/README.md

 1. Drag and drop the **Dialog Prefab** from the **Prefab folder** and call the **StartDialog** method from the **DialogBehaviour** script attached to the prefab.

-> 💡 It’s recommended to call this method from another script, as shown in the demo script:
+> 💡 It's recommended to call this method from another script, as shown in the demo script:

 ```csharp
 public class TestDialogStarter : MonoBehaviour